gmerinop1-ai/ParcialAgile/README.md

 *   **Core Features**:
     *   Secure Authentication: User authentication using Firebase Authentication.
-    *   Automatic Data Retrieval: Fetch customer data from the RENIEC API.
+    *   Automatic Data Retrieval: Fetch customer data from the RENIEC API (api.perudevs.com).
     *   Automated Payment Schedule: Generate payment schedules for loans.
 *   **Styling**: Uses ShadCN components, Tailwind CSS.
 *   **GenAI**: Uses Genkit for any GenAI related functionality (if applicable).

 To explore the application structure and components, take a look at `src/app/page.tsx` (which redirects to login/dashboard) and the `src/components` directory.